abhijeetsugam/pet-adoption-assistant/README.md

 # I. PROBLEM STATEMENT

-The problem statement tries to build data models for pet adoption platforms.
+The problem statement tries to build data models for pet adoption platforms..
 It is challenging for pet adoption centers to maintain track of the pets available for adoption, their breed’s features, and vital stats.
 Choosing a breed or type of pet when someone plans to adopt